InternetComputerOG/supersolid-eth-portal/README.md

 # How does it work?
 ## Components:
 * *Virtual Balance "Meta-Ledger"* - A canister controls user accounts on multiple chains and all assets are held communally in these accounts.
-The canister keeps an internal ledger of which accounts own balances within these Supersolid accounts.
+The canister keeps an internal ledger of which external users and smart contract accounts own "virtual balances" within the Supersolid accounts.
 * *Relay Interface* - Native transactions sent to Supersolid accounts can contain commands.
 These commands can be relayed to smart contracts on any chain for simple cross-chain logic & data availability.

 ## Key concepts: